johntran1203/menu/README.md

 #### MVP
 *These are examples only.
 Replace with your own MVP features.*

-- Find and use external api for food
+- create a form when the user can order
-- display the food so the user can select what food option they want
+- display the food so the user can select what food option they want (using air table)
 - edit or delete the food selction
-- display your order and submit your order
+- display previous favorite food order
-- pay your order with venmo (My QR code Lol)

 #### PostMVP
 *These are examples only.
 Replace with your own Post-MVP features.*